Linked Open Data and Persistent ID’s

 The organisation prefix can be obtained through Handle.net for a one-off fee.
 The services of SurfSARA are charged annually.

 The PID implementation in Axiell Collections includes features that enable the collections manager to register any automatically or manually entered URI/URL combination at SurfSARA.
-For this, a task Permanent ID Registration (in 5.0-5.1)/Persistent ID submission (from 5.2) is present in all data sources.
+For this, a task Permanent ID Registration (in 5.0-5.1)/Persistent ID submission (in 5.2) is present in all data sources.
 This task is run by the user on a selection of records that is ready for publication (i.e. containing a valid URI/URL combination).
 The task creates PID submission records in a data source called Registration/Synchronisation Queue Permanent IDs; for each URI that needs to be registered a record is created or updated in this table.
 Possible actions to choose from in the task screen are: Create, Update, Delete.
 After a Create, these registration queue records get an initial status ‘to be synchronised’.
 They are automatically linked to the catalogue records so that the status is visible in those records.

 A so-called trigger service (the Axiell Change Tracking Service) has been implemented to run directly on the SQL table.
 The plug-in that Axiell has developed for this trigger service, detects that records are present in the Registration/Synchronisation Queue Permanent IDs data source that need to be registered at SurfSARA.
 This plug-in communicates with the SurfSARA API for each record and performs the action as defined (Create, Update, Delete).
 When the registration is successful, the status in the registration record is updated accordingly.
 If the action fails, this is also recorded in the registration record.